Check the $60 tier, resale fee, and full trip budget together.

 | Hotel and travel budget | Can I afford the trip if the ticket plan changes? | Hotel booking hub |

-This matters because a reader who sees “prices” in Google wants a number, but a reader who stays on the page needs a decision path.
+This matters because a reader who sees “prices” in Google wants a number, but a reader who stays on the page needs a planning route.
 This guide gives both: confirmed pricing signals first, then the budgeting framework needed before spending.

 Before buying, write down: